outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

 ### Settings

-Alice wants to rent a car using the services of rental car company Thrift Corp.
+Alice wants to buy an asset using the services of company Thrift Corp.
 Alice chose this company because she is an employee of Acme Corp., which offers discounts on Thrift Corp.'s services as a benefit.

 **Note** : Acme Corp and Thrift Corp have the same names on the sample application on Hyperledger Indy.